grumpypixel/flatconfig/README.md

 [![Dart Version](https://img.shields.io/badge/dart-%3E%3D3.0.0-blue.svg)](https://dart.dev)
 [![Pub Points](https://img.shields.io/pub/points/flatconfig?label=pub%20points)](https://pub.dev/packages/flatconfig/score)

-flatconfig is a flat, minimal `key = value` configuration format for Dart and Flutter — easy to read, trivial to hand-edit, and simple to round-trip.
+> Flat, human-friendly `key=value` configuration format for Dart & Flutter — inspired by 👻 [Ghostty](https://ghostty.org), simpler than INI or TOML.

-Inspired by 👻 [Ghostty](https://ghostty.org)-style configuration files.
+**flatconfig** offers a flat, minimal `key = value` format for Dart and Flutter — easy to read, trivial to hand-edit, and simple to round-trip.

-It offers a clean, predictable alternative to verbose formats like YAML or JSON, with support for duplicate keys, comments, and empty values (`key =`) that act as explicit (null) resets.
+It provides a clean, predictable alternative to verbose formats like YAML or JSON, with support for duplicate keys, comments, and empty values (`key =`) that act as explicit (null) resets.
 Perfect for tools, CLIs, and Flutter apps that need structured settings without heavy dependencies.